-The foreigner immediately stood up and almost snapped the heals of his boots together as he thrust his hand forward at Robert saying;
+The foreigner immediately stood up and almost snapped his heals as he thrust his hand forward at Robert saying;

-"I am so sorry, I should have introduced myself earlier, My name is Erik Hansson - How do you do".
+"I am so sorry, I should have introduced myself earlier; my name is Lennard Berglund - How do you do".

 Robert transferred his glass to his left hand and shook the foreigner's hand, crushing it with forty years of pick holding strength.
 The foreigner winced under what would be a normal handshake in Robert's circle.
 Robert thought, "What a Nancy boy", and wondered if he was going to be able to pick up the champagne flute again.